 When trying to find the best surfing app for your needs you should always keep in mind the problem you are trying to solve.

-Decide whether you are looking for new surf sports, if you are trying to track the weather, or if you simply want to indulge in surfing entertainment.
+Decide whether you are looking for new surf sports if are trying to track the weather, or you simply want to indulge in surfing entertainment.

 Once you have decided what you need the app to do you will greatly decrease the list of apps available.
 From here you should consider both the reviews and the price.

 Reviews on apps are one of the most important parts of deciding what to use.
 A developer’s description, although helpful to understand what the app does, will not give you an accurate idea of how well the app works.